KnownStormChaser/master-weather-model-list/models/nwp_models/regional/canada/hrdps.md

 # HRDPS (High-Resolution Deterministic Prediction System)

 ## What this model is
-A high-resolution regional weather forecast model designed to predict small-scale and rapidly changing weather conditions, such as thunderstorms, local wind patterns, and heavy precipitation.
+The High-Resolution Deterministic Prediction System (HRDPS) is a **convection-allowing deterministic numerical weather prediction system** designed to forecast small-scale and rapidly evolving weather phenomena such as thunderstorms, localized wind patterns, and heavy precipitation.

-It is the highest-resolution operational weather model run by Canada.
+It produces raw numerical forecasts of atmospheric elements including temperature, wind, precipitation, cloud cover, and humidity.

 ---

 ## Who runs it
-- **Organization:** : CMC / Environment and Climate Change Canada
+- **Organization:** Environment and Climate Change Canada
 - **Country / region:** Canada

 ---

 ## What area it covers
-- **Coverage:** Canada (multiple regional domains)
+- **Coverage:** Most of Canada (high-resolution regional domains)

 ---

 ## Basic details
-- **Model type:** Regional
+- **Model type:** Deterministic (high-resolution regional)
 - **Typical resolution:** ~2.5 km
+- **Vertical levels:** ~31
 - **Forecast length:** Up to 48 hours
-- **Update frequency:** 4× daily
+- **Update frequency:** Up to 4× daily

+---

+## Relationship to other models
+HRDPS is Canada’s **highest-resolution operational deterministic weather model**.

+It complements **RDPS** and **GDPS** by providing convection-permitting guidance at local scales.

 ---